r00tmebaby/LinkedIn-Downloader/LyndaDL Executable's/README.md

 Video how to use the program https://www.youtube.com/watch?v=FKPZeyM7098&t=6s

-If you want to use this program to download LinkedIn learning courses the main task is to find the original course link in Lynda.com
+<i>If you want to use this program to download LinkedIn learning courses the main task is to find the original course link in Lynda.com

 <b>If in your case, the course name is Learning Mailchimp </b>